smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 !@

 ### Dismiss the Lockscreen (Passenger Mode)
-Starting in Core v6.0+ users may now have the ability to dismiss the lock screen if they are a passenger.
+Starting in Core v6.0+ users may now have the ability to dismiss the lock screen if they are a passenger by swiping the lock screen down.
 Not all OEMs will support this new feature.
-A dismissable lock screen is enabled by default in supported OEMs.
-To disable this feature, set `SDLLockScreenConfiguration`s `enableDismissGesture` to false.
-When enabled a user can simply swipe on the lock screen to close it.
+A dismissable lock screen is enabled by default if the head unit enables the feature, but you can disable it as well.
+To disable this feature, set `SDLLockScreenConfiguration`'s `enableDismissGesture` to false.

 @![iOS]
 ##### Objective-C